openpaymentseurope/docs/docs/quickstart_pis.md

 sidebar_label: Integrate to PIS
 ---

 This guide shows how to integrate to the PIS API.
-It will contain information on how to initiate a domestic payment between two private accounts.
+It will contain information on how to initiate a domestic private account to account payment.

 ## Prerequisites